morphed

 What are the best Nano Banana prompts for anime?

 Start with the style (shonen, slice-of-life, cyberpunk, chibi, dark fantasy), add the subject and pose, specify lighting through color palette, and include one dynamic element (petals, rain, energy aura).
 Reference specific studios or directors for precision.
-See categories above for 20+ ready-to-use examples.
+See the style comparison table above for quick reference, or browse all 25+ prompts by category.

 Can Nano Banana create action figure photography?